Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 ## 2. Configuring sensitive information using `Secrets`

-Kubernetes also has `Secret` resources that allow you to store sensitive information.
+Kubernetes also has `Secret` resources that allows you to store sensitive information.
 Kubernetes does treat secrets differently however.
 Secrets are stored as unencrypted base64-encoded strings and as such should not be considered secure.

 You can read more about Secrets [here](https://kubernetes.io/docs/concepts/configuration/secret/#details).